 Within the NHS, finding money to invest in new systems is a constant battle.
 This is exacerbated by a lack of the business acumen needed to create the case to justify investment against the backdrop of a heavily bureaucratic system; slow, tangled and multifaceted.

 But not for Michelle who, with a supportive line manager quickly saw an opportunity.
 By combining the efforts of two valued suppliers of Siemens and Tutela, she enabled them to work in collaboration to resolve this non-compliance of their temperature monitoring.
 Helping them to create a fully managed service contract, she was able to acquire this necessary systems and spread the cost of many years, providing a fully manageable and planned expenditure over 5-10 years.

 Leadership often means thinking differently from others around you, and can prove both exciting or a threat depending upon your values and standing.
 Michelle is on the move constantly, but even she admits that the mental cuts and bruises on the way can drain personal energy levels.
-Often others around you can view you as a role model, and this adds extra weight and responsibility to her role; not easy when also bringing up her 5 year old son with her husband’s full support.
+Often others around you can view you as a role model, and this adds extra weight and responsibility.

 Her story might not be unique and her role within the NHS, like many other roles can seem mundane, but her attitude and relentless energy and enthusiasm to improve processes and patient health outcomes around her, say a lot for her style of leadership and in our experience, this is genuinely remarkable.
 Staff and colleagues now look to her for guidance and advice.
 I suspect her wise words and wider view of healthcare can change lives.